CZ 600 American in .223, a great rifle in a classic-looking version - but what about the sub MOA guarantee?

 This benefits fast changeovers if required yet still the optional security of using it as a fixed system when circumstances allow and if you don’t need a full mag all the time.
 Looking back to the hunting scenario, if you shoot off a single round, you can refill the mag without removal and risk missing an opportunity for another shot as an animal passes.

-Video: CZ 600 American tested
+Video: CZ 600 American - all details from our practical test

-CZ 600 American: trigger and stock
+CZ 600 American: trigger and stock of the varmint rifle

 CZ’s trigger is another fine addition to the 600 action and shows a bright 5mm wide steel blade offering a crisp single stage release for the shot.
 This trigger offers four weight settings and there is a small Allen screw just ahead of the blade that can be clicked through settings offering trigger pull from 370 to 1100 g (13-40 ounces).